Clinical Trial Status of Investigational Therapy Multikine® (Leukocyte Interleukin, Injection)

 - In a follow-up analysis of the Phase II clinical study population, which used the same dosage and treatment regimen as is being used in the Phase 3 study, head and neck cancer patients with locally advanced primary disease who received our investigational therapy Multikine as first-line investigational therapy, followed by surgery and radiotherapy, were reported by the clinical investigators to have had a 63.2% overall survival (OS) rate at a median of 3.33 years from surgery.
 This percentage of OS was arrived at as follows: of the 21 subjects enrolled in the Phase II study, the consent for the survival follow-up portion of the study was received from 19 subjects.
 OS was calculated using the entire treatment population that consented to the follow-up portion of the study (19 subjects), including two subjects who, as later determined by three pathologists blinded to the study, did not have oral squamous cell carcinoma (OSCC).
 These two subjects were thus not evaluable per the protocol and were not included in the pathology portion of the study for purposes of calculating complete response rate, as described below, but were included in the OS calculation.
 The overall survival rate of subjects receiving the investigational therapy in this study was compared to the overall survival rate that was calculated based upon a review of 55 clinical trials conducted in the same cancer population (with a total of 7,294 patients studied), and reported in the peer reviewed scientific literature between 1987 and 2007.
 Review of this literature showed an approximate survival rate of 47.5% at 3.5 years from treatment.
 Therefore, the results of CEL-SCI’s final Phase II study were considered to be potentially favorable in terms of overall survival, recognizing the limitations of this early-phase study.
 It should be noted that an earlier investigational therapy Multikine study appears to lend support to the overall survival findings described above – Feinmesser et al Arch Otolaryngol.
 Surg.
 2003.
 However, no definitive conclusions can be drawn from these data about the potential efficacy or safety profile of this investigational therapy.
 Moreover, further research is required, and these results must be confirmed in the Phase III clinical trial of this investigational therapy that is currently in progress.
 Subject to completion of that Phase III trial, and the FDA’s review and acceptance of CEL-SCI’s entire data set on this investigational therapy, CEL-SCI believes that these early-stage clinical trial results may indicate the potential for our Multikine product candidate to become a treatment for advanced primary head and neck cancer, if approved.
 The primary clinical endpoint in CEL-SCI’s ongoing Phase III clinical trial specify that a 10% improvement in overall survival in the Multikine treatment arm plus the current standard of care (SOC – consisting of surgery + radiotherapy or surgery + radiochemotherapy) over that which can be achieved in the SOC arm alone (in the well-controlled Phase III clinical trial currently ongoing) must be achieved in order to meet the primary endpoint of the Phase III study.
 Based on what is presently known about the current survival statistics for this population, CEL-SCI believes that achievement of this endpoint should enable CEL-SCI, subject to further consultations with FDA, to move forward, prepare and submit a Biologic License Application to FDA for Multikine.

-- Reported average of 50% reduction in tumor cells in Phase II trials (based on 19 patients evaluable by pathology, having OSCC): The clinical investigators who administered the three-week Multikine treatment regimen used in the Phase II study reported that, as was determined in a controlled pathology study, Multikine administration appeared to have caused, on average, the disappearance of about half of the cancer cells present at surgery (as determined by histopathology assessing the area of Stroma/Tumor (Mean+/- Standard Error of the Mean of the number of cells counted per filed)) even before the start of standard therapy surgery, radiation and chemotherapy (Timar et al JCO 2005).
+- Reported average of 50% reduction in tumor cells in Phase II trial (based on 19 patients evaluable by pathology, having OSCC): The clinical investigators who administered the three-week Multikine treatment regimen used in the Phase II study reported that, as was determined in a controlled pathology study, Multikine administration appeared to have caused, on average, the disappearance of about half of the cancer cells present at surgery (as determined by histopathology assessing the area of Stroma/Tumor (Mean+/- Standard Error of the Mean of the number of cells counted per filed)) even before the start of standard therapy surgery, radiation and chemotherapy (Timar et al JCO 2005).

 - Reported 10.5% complete response in the Phase II trial (based on 19 patients evaluable by pathology, having OSCC): The clinical investigators who administered the three-week Multikine investigational treatment regimen used in the Phase II study reported that, as was determined in a controlled pathology study, the tumor apparently was no longer present (as determined by histopathology) in approximately 10.5% of evaluable patients with OSCC (Timar et al JCO 2005).
 In the original study, 21 subjects received Multikine, two of which were later excluded, as subsequent analysis by three pathologists blinded to the study revealed that these two patients did not have OSCC.
 Two subjects in this study had a complete response, leaving a reported complete response rate of two out of 19 assessable subjects with OSCC (or 10.5%) (Timar et al, JCO 2005).Subsequently, an analysis on the 21 subjects originally treated with Multikine in the study to evaluate overall survival was conducted, as described above.
 In connection with the follow-up portion of the study for overall survival, we also conducted an unreported post-hoc analysis of complete response rate in the study population, which included subjects who provided consent for the follow-up and who also had OSCC.
 Two out of the 21 subjects did not re-consent for follow-up, and two of the remaining 19 subjects were excluded from the post-hoc complete response rate analysis as they had previously been determined by pathology analysis to not have OSCC.
 The two complete responders with OSCC both consented to the follow-up study.
 Therefore, the post-hoc analysis of complete response was based on a calculation of the two complete responders out of 17 evaluable subjects who consented to the follow-up analysis and who also had OSCC (or 11.8%).Furthermore, we reported an overall objective response rate of 42.1% based on the number of evaluable patients who experienced a favorable response to the treatment, including those who experienced minor, major and complete responses.
 Out of the 19 evaluable patients, two experienced a complete response, two experienced a major response, and four experienced a minor response to treatment.
 Thus, we calculated the number of patients experiencing a favorable response as eight patients out of 19 (or 42.1%) (Timar et al, JCO 2005).